Time Delay of MgII Emission Response for the Luminous Quasar HE 0435-4312: Towards Application of High-Accretor Radius-Luminosity Relation in Cosmology: Results: Time-delay determination

-In the RL relations that include other independent observables in the linear combination of logarithms, namely MgII line FWHM, the relative FeII strength with respect to MgII line $R_{\rm FeII}$, and the continuum fractional variability $F_{\rm var}$, HE 0435-4312 lies within 1-$\sigma$ of the mean relation for both the full sample and the high-accretion subsample, see Fig.~\ref{fig_RL_FWHM_high} for the combination with FWHM, Fig.~\ref{fig_RL_RFeII_high} that includes $R_{\rm FeII}$, and Fig.~\ref{fig_RL_RFvar_high} that utilizes the continuum $F_{\rm var}$.
+In the extended RL relations that include other independent observables in the linear combination of logarithms, namely MgII line FWHM, the relative FeII strength with respect to MgII line $R_{\rm FeII}$, and the continuum fractional variability $F_{\rm var}$, HE 0435-4312 lies within 1-$\sigma$ of the mean relation for both the full sample and the high-accretion subsample, see Fig.~\ref{fig_RL_FWHM_high} for the combination with FWHM, Fig.~\ref{fig_RL_RFeII_high} that includes $R_{\rm FeII}$, and Fig.~\ref{fig_RL_RFvar_high} that utilizes the continuum $F_{\rm var}$.
 When one restricts the analysis to the high-accretion subsample, the RMS scatter drops below $0.2$ dex in all combinations, with the smallest scatter exhibited by the RL relation including $R_{\rm FeII}$ ($\sigma_{\rm rms}=0.1734$ dex).
-In Table~\ref{tab_multivariate_regression_HE0435}, we summarize the best-fit parameters as well as the RMS scatter for all the RL relations for the high-accretion subsample with and without HE 0435-4312 for comparison.
-Our high-luminosity source is beneficial for the reduction of RMS scatter, except for the combination including $R_{\rm FeII}$, where the RMS scatter marginally increases.
+In Table~\ref{tab_multivariate_regression_HE0435}, we summarize the best-fit parameters as well as the RMS scatter for all the RL relations for the high-accretion subsample including HE 0435-4312.
+Our high-luminosity source is beneficial for the reduction of RMS scatter, except for the combination including $R_{\rm FeII}$, where the RMS scatter marginally increases in comparison with the best-fit result of \citet{Mart_nez_Aldama_2020}.
 For all RL relations, adding the new quasar leads to the increase in the Pearson's correlation coefficient.
 For the comparison of the RMS scatter and the correlation coefficients with and without the inclusion of HE 0435-4312, see the last four columns of Table~\ref{tab_multivariate_regression_HE0435}.